DivyaDarshan09/Divya_Darshan-VSD-RISCV-week-1/Day-4/2-Labs-GLS-Synthesis-Simulation-Mismatch/Readme.md

-# Subdivision 2: Labs on GLS & Synthesis-Simulation Mismatch
+# 2. Labs on GLS & Synthesis-Simulation Mismatch

 In this subdivision, we performed **hands-on labs** to understand how GLS helps detect synthesis-simulation mismatches.
 We used the following files: